Dear Jasmar: “My manager told me not to hire recent immigrants”

-Administer a short English-language test to screen all applicants on communication skills,
+Administer a short English-language test to screen all applicants on communication skills.

 Design the selection and interview process to interrupt manager bias

 Anonymize the applicant files you share with your manager.
 Let them pick or confirm the top applicants to advance without seeing the school they went to, their name, their address, or any cues about their cultural background.
-EY used this to diversify their workforce.

 Remind your manager that leaders of the future are inclusive

 Your manager cannot succeed as a future leader unless they build the skills to lead everyone – so what will motivate them to try?
 Remind your manager of what the company will lose, in money and performance, if their hiring process is not driven by finding the most competent candidate for the job.
 Then remind them what they, themselves, might lose.
 Yes, managing diverse teams can be harder, but the benefits of having diverse-thinking groups who are comfortable sharing ideas are crucial for the success of a team and organization.

 These conversations are never easy, but I know you can do it.

 We’re rooting for you,

 Let’s Make Inclusion Stick!